Who Can File and What the Petition Must Include

 The alleged incapacitated person is entitled to be present at the hearing and to see or hear all evidence bearing on that person's condition.
 The alleged incapacitated person is entitled to be represented by counsel, to present evidence, to cross-examine witnesses, including the court-appointed examiner and investigator, and to trial by jury.

-A.R.S. § 14-5303(C)These safeguards exist because guardianship removes fundamental rights from an adult.
-The process is intentionally rigorous to ensure that no one loses their autonomy without clear justification and due process.
+A.R.S. § 14-5303(C)These safeguards exist because guardianship removes basic rights from an adult.
+As a result, the process is strict on purpose.
+No one loses their independence without clear proof and due process.